 Gain the pros from both the online and on-premise models.

-Has the option to store secure or heavy content on-premise while still having the content readily available in cloud.
+Has the option to store secure or heavy content on-premise while still having the content readily available in the cloud.

-Setting up Hybrid environment is relatively difficult.
+Setting up a Hybrid environment is relatively difficult.

 Administrators have to manage two versions of SharePoint to support the operation.